Organism: In Turbulence

 2024/2025, Solo concert with a century-old pipe organ prepared robotically to sound turbulent patterning

-GOLDEN NICA, Digital Musics & Sound Art Prix Ars Electronica 2025 / Lumen Prize, Identity & Culture 2025
+GOLDEN NICA, Digital Musics & Sound Art Prix Ars Electronica 2025 / LUMEN PRIZE, Identity & Culture 2025

 A 1910 Casavant pipe organ is rescued from impending gentrification at a heritage site in Montréal and brought back to life as Organism, an experimental instrument and investigative platform for stochastic patterning via turbulent processes of formation.
 In this acoustic solo performance, Navid Navab improvises with Organism to explore ways in which its turbulent thresholds manifest unstable timbres and intricate sonic self-organization.